ejongepier/NanoClass/README.md

 NanoClass is a taxonomic meta-classifier for 16S/18S amplicon sequencing data generated with the Oxford Nanopore MinION.
 With a single command, you can run ten popular classification tools on multiple samples in parallel, including BLASTN, Centrifuge, Kraken2, IDTAXA, MegaBLAST, Minimap2, Mothur, QIIME2, RDP and SPINGO.
-Optional read preparation steps, such as demultiplexing, adaptor trimming, length filtering and sub-sampling, are an integral part of the pipeline.
+Optional read preparation steps, such as quality trimming, length filtering and sub-sampling, are an integral part of the pipeline.

 NanoClass automatically installs all software packages and dependencies, downloads and builds required taxonomic databases and runs the analysis on your samples.